banwonkim/Policy/README.md

 # Development Policy
-## vibe coding no thanks
-vibe coding is neither programming nor coding
+## coding ⊂ programming
+I respect the coder.

 ## Cargo cult no thanks
 exclusion of superstition

-## have to make it from scratch
+## making from scratch is important
 It doesn't matter if you're a beginner or a professional

-## Freeware Only, Open source skepticism
+## Freeware Preference, Open Source Skepticism
-**Open source today is broken.** People just take and don't think...
-I'm tired of it.

-## scepticism in many ways
-Doubt is the driving force of research
+It is also important to be alert to open-source unauthorized learning

 ## I dont know english well
 English is difficult for me